-Window size adjustment can be performed in a number of different ways according to whether 'Aspect adjust' is set to Simple, Advanced or Pixel.
+Window size adjustment can be performed in several different ways according to whether 'Aspect adjust' is set to Simple, Advanced or Pixel.
 The main part of this text assumes Simple mode - see later for a detailed description of the other modes.

-Adjust windows Window to adjust [A]
+Window to adjust [A]